SVMP/svmp.github.io/server-config.md

 ### Password

 Unless one of the other methods is specifically enabled, the server will default to password authentication.
 Passwords are stored in the server's MongoDB database.

-**Warning**: In its current form, password authentication is meant for testing and development use only.
-The database stores password in the clear without either hashing or encryption.
-This is insecure for production use.
+The user model requires that passwords be at least 8 characters long.

 ### PAM